 What is the answer for nonprofits that need additional income?
-Those that use a nonprofit LMS can leverage their learning platform to increase revenue.
+Those that use a nonprofit LMS can leverage online and mobile learning platforms to increase revenue.

 3 Tips for Improving Revenue with a Nonprofit LMS

-Here are a few ways you can use your nonprofit learning platform to boost revenue:
+Here are a few ways you can use your nonprofit LMS to boost revenue: